top of page

 "Hey, you got it right the first time," Fred responds with a smile.
 At the end of the meal, after Fred has left, Sam notes aloud that Fred is a very good tipper.
 Joel agrees and says, "Especially for waiters who feel uncomfortable."

 This is a very sweet, understated moment.
-In Fred, Hill brings to life an older trans guy who has decided not to transition medically (as discussed by Hill IRL) and lives his life as his most authentic self.
+In Fred, Hill brings to life an older trans guy who has decided not to transition medically (as discussed by Hill in real life) and lives his life as his most authentic self.
 He understands that sometimes strangers will perceive his gender incorrectly, but that doesn't stop him being who he is.
 When the waiter next appears, in season 2, he refers to Fred correctly, as "sir".
 These quiet interactions offer hope and positivity to trans men who live similarly to Fred.

 Fred and Ed.

-Fred is also a Professor who specialises in agricultural sciences, and intervenes with his students to help Sam's father (Ed), whose farm is struggling financially.
+Fred is a Professor who specialises in agricultural sciences, and intervenes with his students to help Sam's father (Ed), whose farm is struggling financially.
 Ed is also struggling personally and refuses to confide in anybody, including his daughters.
 In a beautiful scene, he tells Fred that he finds it very difficult to work through emotional issues, and he doesn't know how to talk to people.
-Fred is supportive of him and, when he pats Ed on the arm, Ed reacts with surprise at being treated in such a way.
+Fred is supportive of him and, when he pats Ed on the arm, Ed reacts with surprise at being treated in such a supportive way.
 It's a gentle, simple, very tender portrait of solidarity between men and the masculine-identified, which emphasises that men need support too.

-"I'd like to say a few words about our host, who's not here.
+While at his own wedding, Fred toasts Ed: "I'd like to say a few words about our host, who's not here.
 About a year ago, Sam asked me to come out on the farm to help her out.
 And, from the moment I walked in, I felt such a deep connection with Ed.
 Y'know, we were just two guys who shared a love of the land.
 It wasn't about him accepting me.
 It wasn't about being nice.
 He just saw me.
 That's a rare thing, no matter where I am.
 So, if he were here today, my friend Ed would be my best man.
 So, raise your glasses, everybody.
 Raise' em high!"

 I so appreciated Somebody Somewhere for treating a masculine cis man as the source of such connectedness and friendship, because I have found such blokes to be some of the most kind, calm people when it comes to my own identity.
-And, when they open up and seek comfort, it feels like a privilege to be the person they turn to.
+And, when they open up and seek comfort, it feels like a privilege to be the person that they turn to.

 Somebody Somewhere is set in a conservative area where many townspeople view LGBT+ identities as sinful, so it makes sense that Susan might have to "come out" as a woman in a relationship with a trans guy (even if she's heterosexual), especially since that trans guy is not medically transitioning and therefore has less opportunity to live low-disclosure.
 Interpreted that way, her comments reflect a determination to be respected as a woman who loves as trans guy, and a determination to ensure Fred's gender is respected.